twh2898/os/notes.md

   - [x] sys_call.h
 - [ ] Move drivers and other os level code out of kernel (only keep essentials)

-## TSS / Process

-In an effort to reach ring 3, there are a few required systems to setup.

-TSS needs a kernel stack.
-The space between the vga page and kernel code, there will exist the kernel stack for TSS / interrupts.

-### Tasks

-- [ ] Setup kernel stack pages bellow VGA memory
-  - [ ] Assign TSS
-- [ ] Function to create a new process struct
-  - [ ] Create page directory
-  - [ ] Copy kernel tables
-  - [ ] Point malloc to here

 ## Getting out of ebus

 I think ebus is slowing things down + it doesn't allow for any priority (as